 Ofcom, the telecoms industry regulator, releases a quarterly report highlighting the broadband providers that received the most (and fewest) complaints per 100,000 customers.

-Perhaps the best measure of a broadband supplier's customer service is Ofcom's quarterly report.
-This names and shames providers that received the most complaints over the previous few months and highlights those that impressed with the fewest customer complaints, too.
+This is one of the best measures of the most reliable broadband providers in the UK.
+It names and shames providers that received the most complaints over the previous few months and highlights those with the most customer satisfaction that had the fewest customer complaints, too.

 While the number of complaints per provider changes with each report, there are often similar trends in the top causes for those complaints.

-If you’re unhappy with your broadband provider’s customer service and want to shop around for better deals, try our Network Checker to see the speeds you have available directly to your home.
+If you’re unhappy with your broadband provider’s customer service and want to shop around for better deals, try the Uswitch postcode checker to see the speeds you have available directly to your home.